bakernigel/roku/README.md

 ## __𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬__
 - Provides all the same features as the existing core Roku integration.
-- Does NOT fix the channel select issue in the core integration.
+- Does NOT fix the channel select issue in the core integration - https://github.com/home-assistant/core/issues/133324
 - Fixes missing information from the media_player attributes for media_channel and media_title
 - Only use this custom integration if you need this missing information.